whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 A person in a gift economy may feel upset if a person accepts a gift, doesn't use it, and then refuses to pass it on to someone else.
 A person from a profit economy may feel upset if they receive a gift only to find that the giver wants it back.
 Both sides may feel offended, and it reflects a fundamentally different perspective on sharing (and trusting others to share) versus hoarding (and not trusting others to share).
 Do gifts keep moving until they arrive where they are most needed?
 Or do people hoard possessions whether they need them or not?

 Potawatomi woman Robin Kimmerer noted the consequences when she wrote, "If all the world is a commodity, how poor we grow.
-When all the world is a gift in motion, how wealthy we become."
+When all the world is a gift in motion, how wealthy we become."[xxx-braiding sweetgrass|the gift of strawberries]

 This healthy-culture attitude to gift-giving stems from the deep recognition that all of life is simply the giving of divine gifts.
 Every spider, bear, bush, and cloud is giving its sacred gifts and somehow contributing to the web of life.
 Who would want to stop all that giving?
 Gift economies aim to circulate gifts rather than hoard them, and this kind of human economy fits in well with the larger nonhuman economy of all life.

 Gift economies also have many practical benefits.
 They move resources from the haves to the have-nots, minimizing inequality.
 Gift economies ensure neighbors take care of each other.
 People might face scarcity together occasionally, but nobody suffers poverty alone while others have abundance.
 Gift economies help people take care of each other whenever the group faces a big challenge.

 In nations that expect everybody to stand for what's right, this is the way of life that results -- a life of shared abundance.
-As Okanagan woman Jeannette Armstrong said, "_The realization that people and community are there to sustain you creates the most secure feeling in the world..._"
+As Okanagan woman Jeannette Armstrong said, "_The realization that people and community are there to sustain you creates the most secure feeling in the world..._"[xxx-original instructions|armstrong]

 In cultures that forbid people from seeking justice and upholding their own laws -- because that is supposedly the police's job -- profit economies result, with a few people becoming extremely wealthy, and the rest trying to survive and get as comfortable as possible in their unhealthy culture.
 Widespread selfishness is the result.